xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

 ## Homework

  * Mar.
+22, 2023
+   * Complete Activity 2.6.4 part b and part e.
+   * Keep working on Week 10 Assignment in WileyPLUS.

+ * Mar.
 21, 2023
    * Complete Activity 2.6.2.
 Let me know if you want to present.
    * Start working on Week 10 Assignment in WileyPLUS.